thorlindberg/thesis/dissertation/8-2-1 results-comparison-syntax.md

-{"sub":"Data structure with JSON and TXON"}
+{"sub":"Types in TypeScript and TXON"}

+TypeScript offers extensible and explicit typing of its structures, but it is also statitically typed, meaning its code does not compile with type errors.
+Its typed structures can be applied for validation by parsing and casting JSON data to them.
+TXON offers extensible and explicit typing of JSON structures, but it is dynamically typed, meaning its code can be parsed with type nonconformance.
+For this reason TXON requires a generic validation layer, the txon.js library, which standardises validation.
+TXON stresses minimal transformation of JSON data to add explicit typing.

+The grammar for declaring and instantiating types in a TXON data structure is derived from the syntax for XML specification and TypeScript types.
+As such it is expected that enumerated TXON types are similar to enumerated TypeScript structures, but like XML it differs in certain ways.
+These differences inform the degree of their ability to be validated, and so I begin by presenting the transformation of a JSON data structure validated with TypeScript to a TXON data structure validated with the txon.js library.

 There are three steps necessary for the comparison of data structures utilising TypeScript and TXON.
 The first step is to compare type declarations on readability and character count.
 The second step is to compare type instances on readability and character count.
 The last step is to compare the efficiency of the entire untyped JSON with TypeScript types and TXON data structure with embedded types.

 For this evaluation the data structure examined is the sample data provided to me by the company.
 This JSON data corresponds to the enumerated TypeScript type `Location` which has properties referencing other typed enumerations named `Address`, `Coordinates`, `Localizable`, `ChargePoint[]`, and  `Connector[]`.
-It also includes untyped data, that is properties not enumerated for a type, and as such it is suitable for evaluating extensible typing.
+It also includes untyped data, which is properties not enumerated for a type, and as such it is suitable for evaluating extensible typing.
 This is the data structure provided to me:

 ```
 {